Orlando Attorney Skilled at DUI Defense

 As a condition of holding a Florida driver’s license, you are required to submit to a breath test at the request of law enforcement, if that officer has probable cause that you are DUI.
 If you refuse, your driver’s license will be automatically suspended for one year (18 months for a second refusal), regardless of the outcome of your DUI case.
 Likewise, if you submit to a breath test and the result is higher than a 0.08 reading, your driving privileges will be automatically suspended for 180 days.
 These suspensions may be challenged but you must act within 10 days of your arrest.
 Mr. Yates immediately takes the steps necessary to challenge these suspensions by filing a request for a hearing before the Department of Highway Safety and Motor Vehicles.
 You should contact Mr. Yates immediately after your arrest for help in restoring your driving privileges.

-Contact an aggressive Orlando DUI attorney for a free consultation.
+Contact an aggressive Orlando DUI attorney for a consultation.

-If you have been charged with a DUI offense in Central Florida, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you have been charged with a DUI offense in Central Florida, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.